 - Internet browsers (Chrome, Safari, etc.)

 You’ll remember other accounts and subscriptions along the way.
 Just update them as you encounter them.
 It will all come together eventually.

-Our personalized name change kits provide everything you need to change your name after marriage.
+Your personalized name change kit will provide you with everything to change your name after marriage.

-Each kit is customized to you and includes applications and step-by-step instructions for your state/federal documents and personal accounts (banks, credit cards, frequent flyer programs, hotel loyalty, investment accounts, nursing license, etc.).
+Your name change kit will contain step-by-step instructions and applications for all of your state and federal documents, as well as your personal accounts (banks, credit cards, frequent flyer programs, hotel loyalty, investment accounts, nursing license, etc.).

 Hopefully, this guide makes your name change after marriage a little easier.
 Good luck!

 Founder & CEO, NewlyNamed

 We’ve already booked our flights for our honeymoon.
 Should I update my passport before we go?